What is the difference between a finance manager and an accounting manager?

 Similar to an accounting manager, most financial managers will have a higher education qualification, in a degree such as:

-After graduating, you’ll need to complete one of the professional accounting qualifications, such as the ACCA or ACA qualifications, and work to get several years’ experience in the sector.
-This is a job with a high level of responsibility, so it’s vital that you are well-grounded in the accounting field.
+After graduating, you’ll need to complete one of the professional accounting qualifications, such as the ACCA or ACA qualifications.
+Then work to get several years’ experience in the sector to become fully qualified.
+This is a job with a high level of responsibility, so you must be well-grounded in the accounting field.
 Additionally, some experience in project management can stand you in good stead for the planning aspect of your career.

 Whilst you might not be involved so heavily in people management as a financial manager, you’ll still need to have excellent communication and interpersonal skills.
 Working on those soft skills whilst you earn your accounting qualifications can add value to your skillset in the future.